mark-watson/Java-AI-Book/manuscript/search.md

 I now consider this form of classic search to be a well understood problem but that does not mean that we will not see exciting improvements in search algorithms in the future.
 This book does not cover Monte Carlo Search or game search using Reinforcement Learning with Monte Carlo Search that Alpha Go uses.

-We will cover depth first and breadth first search.
-The basic implementation for depth first and breadth first search is the same with one key difference.
+We will cover depth-first and breadth-first search.
+The basic implementation for depth-first and breadth-first search is the same with one key difference.
 When searching from any location in state space we start by calculating nearby locations that can be moved to in one search cycle.
-For depth first search we store new locations to be searched in a stack data structure and for breadth first search we store new locations to search in a queue data structure.
-As we will shortly see this simple change has a large impact on search quality (usually breadth first search will produce better results) and computational resources (depth first search requires less storage).
+For depth-first search we store new locations to be searched in a stack data structure and for breadth-first search we store new locations to search in a queue data structure.
+As we will shortly see this simple change has a large impact on search quality (usually breadth-first search will produce better results) and computational resources (depth-first search requires less storage).

 It is customary to cover search in AI books but to be honest I have only used search techniques in one interactive planning system in the 1980s and much later while doing the "game AI" in two Nintendo games and a PC hovercraft racing game.
 Still, you should understand how to optimize search.